Home » Our Traditions » The Nativity Fast: Philip’s Fast

 A Light in Darkness.png

 Jesus is very patient.
 And in waiting we must also be patient.
 Hopeful expectation requires slowing down and acceptance of the wait.
 Keeping the intent of the Nativity fast can help us stay on track as Christians during a time when everything is moving in a frenzy.
-We can use our time and resources in ways different than what the culture wants us to do.
+We can be examples of a Christian celebration, not one that our culture promotes.

 ♥ It is necessary to make a conscious choice to see beyond what the world identifies as worthy and important, and instead see with spiritual eyes.